 - 601.2.4 Submissions After the Deadline-The Board of Directors, Executive Committee, or standing committees of the House of Delegates may propose changes to the USMS code after June 10.
 Submissions after the deadline may be adopted in accordance with articles 601.4.1, 601.4.2, or 601.4.3 by a two-thirds vote of the committee of jurisdiction, provided the proposed amendment is made available to all members of the House of Delegates in advance of the annual meeting.
-All other submissions after the deadline shall be considered as emergency amendments and adopted in accordance with article 601.4.6. - 601.2.5 Publication of Proposed Amendments-All proposed changes shall be published and distributed to each LMSC and each member of the House of Delegates not later than August 15.
+All other submissions after the deadline shall be considered as emergency amendments and adopted in accordance with article 601.4.6. - 601.2.5 Publication of Proposed Amendments-All proposed changes shall be published and distributed to each LMSC and each member of the House of Delegates not later than 30 days before the start of the annual meeting of the House of Delegates.